electricganesha/portfolio/README.md

 # www.christianmarques.info - Personal Portfolio
 ## Concept
-This repository contains the code for www.christianmarques.info, a simple personal portfolio page, to showcase my projects and involvements.
-It is constantly being updated (at least every three months), in an effort to render the page dynamic.
+This repository contains the code for the previous (old) iteration of www.christianmarques.info, a simple personal portfolio page, to showcase my projects and involvements.
+It is no longer in production, but can be seen as a legacy website on the bottom link.

 ## Tech
 This simple page was developed in HTML/CSS/Javascript.

 ## Demo
-* [Website](https://www.christianmarques.info) - Visit the page here
+* [Website](http://108.61.178.134/oldportfolio) - Visit the page here